sgct/sgct-docs/configuration/device.md

 - `orientation` **[object]** _optional_

-  Describes a fixed orientation for the device.
-This can be provided either as Euler angles or as a quaternion.
-The two modes *cannot* be mixed.
-The following descibes the different attributes that can be used for the orientation.
-Please note that *all* attributes for the chosen method have to be specified.
-If the `matrix` attribute is also specified, it will overwrite the value specified here.

-  Euler angles:
+  Describes a fixed orientation for the virtual image plane as Euler angles.
+The object must contain all of the following attributes:

   - `pitch`: negative numbers tilt the camera downwards; positive numbers tilt upwards.
 The allowed range is `[-90, 90]`.
   - `yaw`: negative numbers pan the camera to the left; positive numbers pan to the right.
 The allowed range is `[-360, 360]`.
   - `roll`: negative numbers rotate the camera to the left; positive numbers to the right.
 The allowed range is `[-180, 180]`.

-  Quaternion:
-  - `x`
-  - `y`
-  - `z`
-  - `w`

 - `matrix` **[object]** _optional_